 Any loads that are monitored by BPA for an NLSL determination and any NLSLs shall be metered pursuant to section 23.3.4.

 15.3 Metering Exhibit

-«Customer Name» shall provide meter data specified in section 17.3 and shall notify BPA of any changes to PODs, POMs, Interchange Points and related information for which it is responsible.
-BPA shall list «Customer Name»’s PODs and meters in Exhibit E.
+«Customer Name» shall provide meter data specified in section 17.3.
+BPA shall list «Customer Name»’s PODs, POMs, Interchange Points as applicable, and related information in Exhibit E.

 END BLOCK and SLICE/BLOCK templates.